intelia-agility/ML_Specialization_UseCase1/README.md

 In this project, data exploration is a multi-stage process that begins with data enrichment and is followed by a thorough exploratory analysis.

-#### Data Enrichment
-The initial phase of data exploration involved enriching the Chicago Taxi Trips dataset with additional weather data obtained from Open-Meteo.com.
-This step was essential to incorporate external factors that could affect taxi demand, such as temperature, humidity, and precipitation.
+##### Overview
+To deepen our analysis, we have enriched the Chicago Taxi Trip dataset with additional weather data.
+This process is key to exploring the impact of various weather conditions on taxi trip patterns.

+##### Integrating Weather Data
+Utilizing the [Open-Meteo.com Weather API](https://open-meteo.com/), we have integrated data such as temperature, humidity, and precipitation.
+This additional information is vital for comprehending how weather conditions influence taxi demand in Chicago.
+We fetch weather data with both hourly and daily granularity to perform a thorough correlation analysis between weather changes and taxi trip frequency.

 #### Code Snippet:
 ```python